This article can also be found in the Premium Editorial Download "Storage magazine: Is storage virtualization ready for the masses?."

 Certainly, that's what end users usually turn to SAN file systems for.
 For example, ADIC customer Digital FilmWorks, a digital effects studio, uses CentraVision to allow multiple users to make simultaneous changes to movie frames.
 "A single frame - up to 100MB - might need to be used four times, by four different people," says Peter W. Moyer, Digital FilmWorks' president.
 "And all of them need access to that image."

 When it comes to Storage Tank, think "SANergy on steroids," says John Webster, senior analyst at the Data Mobility Group in Londonderry, NH.
-With it, information (metadata) about
+With it, information (metadata)

 "It's a classic example of separating the data path from the control path," says Nick Allen, vice president and research director for storage at Gartner, a tack he says EMC takes with its HighRoad software.